-- 9.7.3.8 Taking the frequency of occurrence as frequent and the severity of consequence as negligible, the overall effect of vessel displacement during decommissioning of the Proposed Development (Offshore) is considered to be tolerable. - 9.7.3.9 The impact is considered ALARP with embedded mitigation in place and therefore no additional mitigation is required.
-The impact is thereforeTolerable and Not Significant in EIA terms.
+- 9.7.3.8 Taking the frequency of occurrence as frequent and the severity of consequence as negligible, the overall effect of vessel displacement during decommissioning of Caledonia North is considered to be tolerable. - 9.7.3.9 The impact is considered ALARP with embedded mitigation in place and therefore no additional mitigation is required.
+The impact is therefore Tolerable and Not Significant in EIA terms.

-Vessel Displacement During Adverse Weather Qualification of Risk
+Vessel Displacement During Adverse Weather

-9.7.3.10 As discussed within the equivalent construction phase impact, adverse weather can severely affect a vessels journey, with the impact of this dependent on various factors including specific vessel parameters such as hull geometry or vessel size. - 9.7.3.11 As discussed in relation to the equivalent construction phase impact, it is likely that no commercial vessels would choose to make transit through the buoyed decommissioning area during adverse weather conditions.
-Larger deviations may be required than during more favourable conditions, however there is considered to be sufficient sea room to safely accommodate the chosen transits. - 9.7.3.12 The long term vessel traffic data studied for the NRA (Volume 7B, Appendix 9-1: Navigational Risk Assessment) showed the presence of transits within the Caledonia OWF undertaken by Serco NorthLink Ferries, further inshore of their typical routeing.
+- 9.7.3.10 As discussed within the equivalent construction phase impact, adverse weather can severely affect a vessels journey, with the impact of this dependent on various factors including specific vessel parameters such as hull geometry or vessel size. - 9.7.3.11 As discussed in relation to the equivalent construction phase impact, it is likely that no commercial vessels would choose to make transit through the buoyed decommissioning area during adverse weather conditions.
+Larger deviations may be required than during more favourable conditions, however there is considered to be sufficient sea room to safely accommodate the chosen transits. - 9.7.3.12 The long term vessel traffic data studied for the NRA (Volume 7B, Appendix 91: Navigational Risk Assessment) showed the presence of transits within the Caledonia North Site undertaken by Serco NorthLink Ferries, further inshore of their typical routeing.
 Consultation with Serco NorthLink Ferries confirmed these transits were utilised during adverse weather conditions.
 The presence of the buoyed decommissioning area may therefore impact Serco NorthLink adverse weather transits, with the potential for delays in sailings, a large deviation inshore of the Moray Firth OWFs, or sailing cancellation.
-However, as each historical transit is based upon individual Master decisions based upon the conditions and factors on the day, Serco NorthLink have confirmed that the impact cannot be quantified (i.e., it cannot be confirmed whether any given historical transit would have been delayed, deviated or cancelled). - 9.7.3.13 The Applicant engaged with Serco NorthLink ferries throughout the NRA process, and this engagement culminated in the Applicant proposing a SEZ on the eastern boundary of the Caledonia OWF within which no surface piercing infrastructure will be placed for the purposes of increasing searoom and optionality for Serco NorthLink ferries in adverse weather conditions.
-The SEZ was proposed to Serco NorthLink via a meeting on 12th August 2024.
-Feedback received was that the SEZ and associated increase in searoom would be a significant positive for NorthLink adverse weather routeing, and also shipping and navigation in general. - 9.7.3.14 There may still be works undertaken within the SEZ (e.g., associated with cables), however any such impact would be temporary in nature and spatially limited to the area around the operation.
-The placement of the buoyed decommissioning area will be agreed with NLB to ensure any impacts to shipping and navigation are managed. - 9.7.3.15 From a navigational safety perspective, worst case consequences are an increase in delays, deviations or cancellation; however, based upon Serco NorthLink feedback, it is considered that the implementation of the SEZ reduces the risk to ALARP parameters noting frequency of the impact is reduced.
+However, as each historical transit is based upon individual Master decisions based upon the conditions and factors on the day, Serco NorthLink have confirmed that the impact cannot be quantified (i.e., it cannot be confirmed whether any given historical transit would have been delayed, deviated or cancelled).

+- 9.7.3.13 Serco NorthLink transits during adverse weather were assessed within Section 12 of the NRA (Volume 7B, Appendix 9-1: Navigational Risk Assessment), where it was shown that the Caledonia North Site would likely pose a lesser impact on adverse weather routeing than the Caledonia South Site. - 9.7.3.14 The placement of the buoyed decommissioning area will be agreed with NLB to ensure any impacts to shipping and navigation are managed. - 9.7.3.15 From a navigational safety perspective, worst case consequences are an increase in delays, deviations or cancellation, noting the most likely consequence is infrequent minor delays.
 Socioeconomic impacts are assessed in Volume 6, Chapter 2: Socioeconomics, Tourism and Recreation. - 9.7.3.16 Full details of the assessment and consultation undertaken in relation to Serco NorthLink are provided in the NRA (Volume 7B, Appendix 9-1: Navigational Risk Assessment).
-The SEZ is illustrated in Figure 17.1 of the NRA.